 If you are uncertain about the recovery steps to take, submit a ticket through Pivotal Support with the following information:

 - Type of environment the MySQL deployment is running in, for example, Pivotal Application Service (PAS), Elastic Runtime, or MySQL for PCF

 - Versions of the installed Ops Manager, PAS or Elastic Runtime, and MySQL for PCF

 After performing the procedure in Diagnose Problems, consult the following additional diagnostic techniques to learn more about your cluster.

-To check the cluster state, connect to each MySQL node using a MySQL client and check its status.
+However, you can check the state manually by connecting to each MySQL node using a MySQL client and checking its status:

 $ mysql -h NODE_IP -u root -pPASSWORD -e 'SHOW STATUS LIKE "wsrep_cluster_status";' +----------------------+---------+ | Variable_name | Value | +----------------------+---------+ | wsrep_cluster_status | Primary | +----------------------+---------+

 Primary component, you have a healthy cluster.